 Rearing Habitat

-Flow-related impacts to Pacific and river lamprey rearing habitat were evaluated by estimating dewatering of ammocoete rearing habitat resulting from changes in river stage as estimated from project-related changes in flow.
+Flow-related impacts to Pacific and river lamprey rearing habitat were evaluated by estimating dewatering of ammocoete rearing habitat resulting from changes in river stage as estimated from changes in flow for Alternatives 1, 2, and 3.
 An ammocoete is the filter-feeding larval stage of the lamprey.
 It remains relatively immobile in the sediment at the same location for several years (Moyle et al. 2015), after which it migrates downstream.
-During the rearing period there is potential for dewatering of ammocoete rearing habitat, also referred to as ammocoete stranding, from rapid reductions in flow, leading to mortality (USFWS 2012).
+During the rearing period there is potential for dewatering of ammocoete rearing habitat, also referred to as ammocoete stranding, from rapid reductions in flow, leading to mortality (U.S. Fish and Wildlife Service 2012).
 Suitable habitat for ammocoetes is often at stream margins in areas of low velocity with fine substrate, which are the first areas dewatered when stream flows drop.
 Ammocoetes do not segregate themselves by age so a single event can affect multiple year classes, significantly impacting a local lamprey population (UFWS 2012).

-Rearing habitat dewatering risks were analyzed for ammocoetes under Alternatives 1-3 and the NAA in the Sacramento River at Keswick, Bend Bridge and Hamilton City.
+Rearing habitat dewatering risks were analyzed for ammocoetes under Alternatives 1, 2, and 3 and the NAA in the Sacramento River at Keswick, Bend Bridge and Hamilton City.
 Data from weighted usable area (WUA) studies in the Tualatin River Basin in Oregon indicate that Pacific lamprey ammocoete rearing habitat is primarily located from near surface to about 8 feet deep (David Evans and Associated, Inc. et al. 2007).
 For this analysis, the ammocoetes are assumed to have a uniform depth distribution over this range.
 River lamprey ammocoetes are assumed to have a similar depth distribution.
-Using flow vs. river stage tables for established gauges at the three river locations listed above (Department of Water Resources California Data Exchange Center: https://cdec.water.ca.gov/rtables/), changes in river stage were determined from the CALSIM II monthly flow records for Alternatives 1-3 and the NAA.
+Using flow vs. river stage tables for established gages at the three river locations listed above (Department of Water Resources California Data Exchange Center: https://cdec.water.ca.gov/rtables/), changes in river stage were determined from the CALSIM II monthly flow records for Alternatives 1, 2, and 3 and the NAA.
 A cohort of ammocoetes was assumed to begin every month during the spawning period (January through August for Pacific lamprey and February through June for river lamprey) and spend 7 years rearing upstream.
 Eggs hatch in about 19 days and ammocoetes quickly disperse to rearing habitat (Moyle et al. 2015), so initiation of an ammocoete cohort was assumed to occur each month of spawning over the 82-year CALSIM II record.
 At each river location, the stage of the river, estimated from the CALSIM II flow and the stage vs. flow table for that river location, was tracked for each cohort from the month of spawning through seven years of ammocoete rearing.
 The greatest reduction in stage from the month of spawning during the following 7-year period was used to determine, from the depth distribution of ammocoete habitats, the percentage of the ammocoete cohort stranded.
-For instance, a stage reduction of 4 feet was estimated to result in the stranding of 50 percent of the cohort and a stage reduction of 8 feet was estimated to result in a 100 percent stranding.
-This procedure assumes that the ammocoetes do not change location during their rearing period, which is not necessarily the case (USFWS 2012), but any error associated with this assumption is likely to be roughly equal for all the alternatives, including the NAA.
+For instance, a stage reduction of 4 feet was estimated to result in the stranding of 50% of the cohort and a stage reduction of 8 feet was estimated to result in a 100% stranding.
+This procedure assumes that the ammocoetes do not change location during their rearing period, which is not necessarily the case (U.S. Fish and Wildlife Service 2012), but any error associated with this assumption is likely to be roughly equal for the NAA and Alternatives 1, 2, and 3.